Explore the fortress and narrow streets of Otranto

 Day 8: Arrivederci Lecce

-The trip and our services end after breakfast and depart for the airport with public transport unless you have pre-booked a private transfer with us.
+Your hiking holiday in Puglia comes to an end this morning after breakfast.
+Depart for the airport with public transport, unless you have pre-booked a private transfer with us.
 If you haven’t been to Puglia before we would highly recommend extending your holiday to visit some of the other fascinating cities in the region, such as Albertobello and Matera.